Kimball, West Virginia

-Our Elkhorn SWAP headquarters is located at the former Houston Coal Company club house in the heart of McDowell County, an area where many have suffered severe economic and personal hardship with the transformation of the mining industry and with two major floods in recent years.
+Our Kimball location provides accommodations in the beautiful Houston United Methodist Church.
+Kimball is in McDowell County, an area where many have suffered severe economic and personal hardship with the transformation of the mining industry and with two major floods in recent years.

 The Harlan Forestry Camp is the base for SWAP home repair ministry in Harlan County.
 Formerly a minimum-security prison, this facility has been made available for the SWAP program’s use by the County in recognition for the work to improve housing conditions for local residents.
 Volunteers come from the US and Canada to share God’s love in real and tangible ways.